KleberVales/Time-Conversion-with-java/README.md

 ```
 📥 Input

-A single string s representing time in 12-hour format (e.g., 07:05:45PM).
+* A single string s representing time in 12-hour format (e.g., 07:05:45PM).

 📤 Output

-A string representing the 24-hour format time.
+* A string representing the 24-hour format time.

 📌 Constraints

+* The input time will always be valid.